Our School App Stay connected on the go...

 - Where appropriate I will provide medical notes to the attendance officer

-- Discuss with my son/daughter their progress with independent learning, community service and MOOC/EPQ
+- Discuss with my son/daughter their progress in their subjects and independent learning

-- Check that my son/daughter is dressed in accordance with the dress code
+- Support my son/daughter in dressing in accordance with the dress code

 - Support my son/daughter in meeting the expectations of Waingels Sixth Form

 - Attend Parent Consultations’ and Sixth Form information evenings

 - Notify my son/daughter’s tutor of any changes in circumstances or concerns I have about my son/daughter’s educations or wellbeing.

 Sixth Form Tutors play a key role in supporting you in your studies.
 It is important that

 you maintain regular contact with your tutor.
 In turn your tutor will ensure that they are